-Speakers at the ENDC are exclusively high-ranking leaders – the president of Estonia, the prime minister, other ministers, senior state officials and leading experts in specific areas, many of whom come from abroad.
+Speakers at the ENDC are exclusively high-ranking leaders – the president of Estonia, the prime minister, other ministers, senior state officials and leading experts in specific areas.

 In addition to lectures, course participants take part in group work with the purpose of solving assignments on security and national defence.
 Participants are also offered a unique opportunity visiting EDF units at different services and different locations.